-TESOL currently publishes two serials (TESOL Journal and TESOL Quarterly), teacher resource books, and a variety of specific-interest newsletters for members.
-You do not need to be a member to write for TESOL publications.
+TESOL currently publishes two serial journals (TESOL Journal and TESOL Quarterly), teacher resource books, and a variety of interest-specific newsletters for members.
 As you explore this area, consider becoming a TESOL author to add your voice to the wealth of professional experience you will find in all TESOL publications.
+You do not need to be a TESOL member to write for TESOL publications.

 Write for TESOL

 Call for Authors—Teaching Social Studies to Multilingual Learners of English: TESOL Press, in collaboration with the National Council for the Social Studies, seeks authors for a new book about teaching social studies to middle and secondary school multilingual learners of English (MLEs) of any proficiency level.
 Read the full call and apply by 15 March 2024.

 Join the TESOL YouTube Teaching Team: TESOL is searching for several passionate, charismatic, tech-savvy English language teaching professionals to spearhead our new YouTube series (“How to Teach English”).
 Each video will empower English language educators worldwide to teach a specific, discrete language skill.
 Read the full call, and apply by 1 April 2024.

 Call for a TESOL Blogger: The TESOL Blog is seeking an English language teaching professional to be a monthly blogger on the topic of teaching writing to multilingual learners of English (MLEs).
 We are looking for individuals who are interested in sharing their knowledge about practice/activities, resources, assessment, issues, and trends related to teaching writing to MLEs in varying contexts and at varying levels.
 Read the full call, and apply by 15 February 2024.

 Read author guidelines for submitting to TESOL Quarterly and TESOL Journal.